-The exact date will depend on which day of the week your recitation meets.
-The material covered by each exam will be announced during lecture by your primary instructor.
+The exact date and material covered by each exam will be announced during lecture by your primary instructor.

 There will be NO MAKE-UP EXAMS.
 A missed examination counts as a zero unless you present a valid excuse from a physician or the Dean's office.
 With the written excuse, you may use your score on the relevant portion of the final exam to replace the missed exam.
-Your instructor will announce their policy on missed guizzes.
+Your instructor will announce their policy on missed quizzes.

 Final Examination: The final examination covers the entire course.
-Final examination Period 05, 8:00 AM to 2:30 PM on Wednesday, December 16th 2009, is reserved for mathematics courses numbered below 400 (except Mat 275.)
+Final examination Period 12, 8:00 AM to 2:30 PM on Monday, May 4, 2009, is reserved for mathematics courses (except for Mat 275) numbered below 400.
 Your MAT 397 final examination will take place in a two-hour interval within this block.
 The time and location will be announced in class near the end of the semester.
 Students are obliged to take the final examination during the appointed examination block and, in the absence of a conflict, at the scheduled time.
-You should not make plans to leave campus until after 2:30pm on December 16th.
+You should not make plans to leave campus until after 2:30pm on May 4.
 The final will not be given at any other time.

 Grades: Each of the semester examinations counts for 20% of your course grade.
 The final examination counts for 25%, with the remaining 15% coming from a recitation grade.
-This will involve some combination of quizzes, homework and attendance, as announced by your primary instructor.
+This involves quizzes, homework as well as attendance, as announced by your primary instructor.
 Your course grade will be assigned based on the following percentages:

+'''

 A (93-100), A- (90-92), B+ (87-89), B (83-86), B- (80-82), C+ (77-79), C (73-76), C- (70-72), D (60-69), F (00-59).

+'''

-Course Supervisor: Professor D. Quinn, 229D Physics Building.
-Telephone 443-1484.
-E-mail dpquinn@syr.edu.
-Please inform your instructor first of any problems you have.
+Course Supervisor: Professor A. Vogel, 229F Physics Building.
+Telephone 443-1584.
+E-mail alvogel@syr.edu.
+Please inform your instructor of any problems you have.
 Problems not satisfactorily resolved with your instructor should be brought to the attention of the course supervisor without delay.